zenstruck/foundry/README.md

         // create 50 Post's
         PostFactory::new()->createMany(50, function() {
             return [
-                // each Post will have a random Category (created above) 'category' => CategoryFactory::random(),
+                // each Post will have a random Category (chosen from those created above) 'category' => CategoryFactory::random(),

-                // each Post will between 0 and 6 Tag's (created above) 'tags' => TagFactory::randomRange(0, 6),
+                // each Post will have between 0 and 6 Tag's (chosen from those created above) 'tags' => TagFactory::randomRange(0, 6),

+                // each Post will have between 0 and 10 Comment's that are created new 'comments' => CommentFactory::new()->many(0, 10),
             ];
         });
     }